Overview: Getting started

 What is Codewind?

-Firstly, you need to create your own application stack for a containerized microservice that also fits your preferred language and project type.
+First, you need to create your own application stack for a containerized microservice that also fits your preferred language and project type.

-Or, if you are responsible for defining standards for application and runtime environments, such as framework and software levels, you need to implement and maintain your standards across the whole development team, ensuring consistency and reliability.
+If you are responsible for defining standards for application and runtime environments, such as framework and software levels, you need to implement and maintain your standards across the whole development team, ensuring consistency and reliability.

-Built from the ground up, Codewind, an open source project, helps you to achieve all of the above by extending your Integrated Development Environment (IDE).
-Container development flow feels like a traditional application flow and project templates can be used across your development teams.
+Built from the ground up, Codewind, an open-source project, helps you to achieve all of the above by extending your Integrated Development Environment (IDE).
+Container development flow feels like a traditional application flow, and project templates can be used across your development teams.
 Support for rapid iteration of your code is achieved using features including automatic updating of containers with code changes, pre-supplied container-based project templates, and a user interface that exposes metrics, logs, and load testing at the click of a button.
 Your own standardized project templates can be accessed by your developers using their IDE of choice.

 Different development flows are supported, so you can choose whether you want to use a desktop-based or cloud-based IDE, and whether you want to build and run your containers on your desktop or in the cloud.

 Codewind can be used to build and run Docker-containerized applications on Kubernetes container orchestration applications, including OpenShift, without the need for in-depth knowledge of container technology.